 Hackfest and competition

-To celebrate the release of over 25,000 texts from EEBO-TCP into the public domain from 1 January 2015, the Bodleian Libraries will be hosting an EEBO-TCP Hackfest in March at which a prize will be awarded for the most imaginative and exciting use of the material.
-Details of the EEBO-TCP Hackfest will be made available on this page early in 2015.
+To celebrate the release of over 25,000 texts from EEBO-TCP into the public domain from 1 January 2015, the Bodleian Libraries will be hosting an EEBO-TCP Hackfest on 9 March at which a prize will be awarded for the most imaginative and exciting use of the material.
+Meanwhile, a separate Ideas Hack competition opened on 16 February for those unable to attend.